 Here are the daily values that one serving (8-ounce glass) of cows’ milk provides:

-- Approximately 8 grams of protein: Protein helps to build and repair muscle tissue and assists with other important functions in the body.
+- Approximately 8 grams of protein: Protein helps build and repair muscle tissue and assists with other essential bodily functions.

-- 25% Calcium: Calcium is an important nutrient to build and maintain strong bones and teeth.
+- 25% Calcium: Calcium is an essential nutrient to build and maintain strong bones and teeth.
 It also plays a role in blood clotting, muscle contraction, and heartbeat regularization.

-- 20% Phosphate: Has a major function in forming bones and teeth in addition to affecting how the body uses carbohydrates and fats.
+- 20% Phosphate: This significantly forms bones and teeth and affects how the body uses carbohydrates and fats.

 - 20% Pantothenic Acid (vitamin B5): Helps the human body turn food into basic energy.
 It also assists with the making and breaking down of fats.